braceslab/apicache/README.md

   debug:            false|true,     // if true, enables console output
   defaultDuration:  3600000,        // should be a number (in ms), defaults to 1 hour
   enabled:          true|false,     // if false, turns off caching globally (useful on dev)
-  redisClient:      client,         // if provided, uses the [node-redis](https://github.com/NodeRedis/node_redis) client instead of [memory-cache](https://github.com/ptarjan/node-cache)
+  store:            storeInstance,  // if provided, use the store instance; memory is default
   appendKey:        [],             // if you want the key (which is the URL) to be appended by something in the req object, put req properties here that point to what you want appended.
 I.E. req.session.id would be ['session', 'id']
   statusCodes: {
     exclude:        [],             // list status codes to specifically exclude (e.g. [404, 403] cache all responses unless they had a 404 or 403 status)